TCP vs UDP

 Reliability vs. Speed

-The TCP protocol is a ‘connection-oriented’ because it establishes a connection before starting data transfer.
+The TCP protocol is ‘connection-oriented’ because it establishes a connection before starting data transfer.
 Between UDP and TCP, the latter places more focus on the accuracy of data packages received.
-TCP uses a system of acknowledgments to verify data packet delivery in IP connections.
+TCP uses a system of acknowledgements to verify data packet delivery in IP connections.

 Although accurate delivery of data packets is good, it comes with the expense of speed.
-The additional burden of sequence numbers, acknowledgment numbers, and checksum for error detection can slow connections down significantly.
+The additional burden of sequence numbers, acknowledgement numbers, and checksum for error detection can slow connections down significantly.

 TCP suffers from prolonged delays in limited bandwidth, which can is frustrating for people talking in real-time.
 For instance, in a sub-par connection, two speakers may hear each other after delays of a few seconds.
 However, in worse connections can extend to several seconds, making delays inconveniently long.